 However, China’s economic activities also have their downsides.
 China’s national debt, for example, has risen from around 20% of GDP at the end of the 1990s to just under 35% in 2009 and even to over 50% by 2018.
 And all this despite solid economic growth.
 Also, the simple and effective equation: investment = growth, no longer quite corresponds to reality.
 For example, the amount of capital needed to generate every additional unit of Chinese production has risen by almost 70% since the beginning of the 21st century.

 The ongoing trade war between the USA and China is not helping to ease the situation.
 On the contrary: the risk of the Chinese market remains, and sometimes is even increasing.
 More and more, American investors, are leaving this segment, at least temporarily.

 Investing in publicly traded export-oriented companies? — IWDA + EMIM

 There are many arguments against investing in Emerging Markets.
 The risks of investing in Emerging Markets keep many people away from them.
-Nevertheless, there are a few possibilities to do so with reduced risk of overexposure.
+Nevertheless, there are a few possibilities to do so with a reduced risk of overexposure.

 Perhaps the best way to invest in Emerging Markets is the iShares Core MSCI EM IMI UCITS ETF managed by Blackrock.
 It is one of the largest of its kind, with over 15 billion USD in assets under management.
 It specializes in Emerging Markets and has important and stable companies from emerging regions in its portfolio.
-Alibaba and Samsung, 2 highly internationalized and networked companies, are part of this ETF.
+Alibaba and Samsung, two highly internationalized and networked companies, are part of this ETF.